 - 2.1 The Local Plan sets out the planning policies for an area.
 This includes allocating parcels of land for development, as well as identifying land which should be protected from development.
-All future planning applications must be determined on the basis of the policies and allocations in an adopted Local Plan. - 2.2 The Central Lincolnshire Proposed Submission Local Plan is a new Local Plan to replace the current Local Plans for Lincoln, North Kesteven and West Lindsey.
-The plan period for the new Local Plan is 2012 to 2036 (24 years). - 2.3 The Proposed Submission Local Plan includes: - A vision for Central Lincolnshire for the plan period to 2036 and beyond; - A set of overarching objectives to achieve the vision; - Policies to ensure development is of high quality, sustainable and meets the needs of everyone; - Policies to ensure all the necessary infrastructure is provided at the same time as new homes; - Proposals, on a Policies Map, for where new development should take place and which areas should be protected from development. - 2.4 The Proposed Submission Local Plan is the third and final consultation version of the new Local Plan before it is submitted to the Secretary of State for independent examination.
+All future planning applications must be determined on the basis of the policies and allocations in an adopted Local Plan. - 2.2 The Central Lincolnshire Local Plan is a new Local Plan to replace the current Local Plans for Lincoln, North Kesteven and West Lindsey.
+The plan period for the Local Plan is 2012 to 2036 (24 years). - 2.3 The Central Lincolnshire Local Plan includes: - A vision for Central Lincolnshire for the plan period to 2036 and beyond; - A set of overarching objectives to achieve the vision; - Policies to ensure development is of high quality, sustainable and meets the needs of everyone; - Policies to ensure all the necessary infrastructure is provided at the same time as new homes; - Proposals, on a Policies Map, for where new development should take place and which areas should be protected from development.